Rogers Communications Inc. – Annual report – 31 December 2019

 We record a contract liability when we receive payment from a customer in advance of providing goods and services.
 This includes subscriber deposits, deposits related to Toronto Blue Jays ticket sales, and amounts subscribers pay for services and subscriptions that will be provided in future periods.

 We account for contract assets and liabilities on a contract-by-contract basis, with each contract presented as either a net contract asset or a net contract liability accordingly.

 Deferred commission cost assets

-We defer the incremental costs we incur to obtain or fulfill a contract with a customer over their expected period of benefit to the extent they are recoverable.
-These costs include certain commissions paid to internal and external representatives.
+We defer, to the extent recoverable, the incremental costs we incur to obtain or fulfill a contract with a customer and amortize them over their expected period of benefit.
+These costs include certain commissions paid to internal and external representatives that we believe to be recoverable through the revenue earned from the related contracts.
 We therefore defer them as deferred commission cost assets in other assets and amortize them to operating costs over the pattern of the transfer of goods and services to the customer, which is typically evenly over either 12 or 24 consecutive months.

 We use estimates in the following key areas:

 • determining the transaction price of our contracts requires estimating the amount of revenue we expect to be entitled to for delivering the performance obligations within a contract; and

 • determining the stand-alone selling price of performance obligations and the allocation of the transaction price between performance obligations.